beda-software/cookiecutter-beda-software-stack/{{cookiecutter.project_slug}}/environment/README.md

 ### Google Cloud
 * Create cluster in google
 * Create storage for files
-* Create iam->service account for storage
+* Add service account for storage: IAM > Service accounts

 ### K8S
 * Create `ServiceAccount` gitlab-admin (using apply -f and the following file)